-I am pleased to present the Inspector-General of Taxation's 2016-17 Corporate Plan, which outlines how the Office of the Inspector-General of Taxation (IGT) intends to deliver against its purpose over the upcoming four years.
+The Inspector-General of Taxation's 2017-18 Corporate Plan outlines how the Office of the Inspector-General of Taxation (IGT) intends to deliver against its purpose over the upcoming four years.

 - maintaining an effective and efficient complaints handling function;

 - identifying and prioritising areas of tax administration requiring improvement; and

 - conducting reviews and making recommendations for improvement to the Government, the Australian Taxation Office (ATO) and the Tax Practitioners Board (TPB).

 The environment in which we operate continues to evolve.
 Our key functions are investigating individual complaints and conducting broader reviews into tax administration issues.
 These functions provide us with the opportunity to interact with a broad range of stakeholders to gain real time insights into emerging issues, identify areas for potential improvement and offer independent assurance about the tax system where appropriate.
 This is particularly important in light of the complexity of tax laws and its administration.